 Search this site:

-California Adventure is like Disneyland's older sister: Cheerful, pretty, and friendly but a bit more sophisticated and adventurous than her little sister Disneyland.
+Disney California Adventure (DCA) is like Disneyland's older sister: Cheerful, pretty, and friendly but a bit more sophisticated and adventurous than her little sister Disneyland.
 She's also taller (watch for height requirements here) and enjoys a cocktail now and then (alcohol is sold here though of course children are still welcome).

 The buildings, storefronts, restaurants and streetcars are all vintage 20's and there are even Disney cast members dressed in period clothing, strolling or biking around.
 They'll stop to chat with you using all 1920's-era expressions.
 Jazz bands and singers perform in the street a few times a day.

 This replica is bigger than the one at Disney World but interestingly, smaller than the original building.
 There's no theater inside but there is an upscale restaurant called Carthay Circle Restaurant and a members-only club called Club 1901.

 There's also a great big playground called the Redwood Creek Challenge Trail where your kids can run wild as long as they're 7 or older.
 There's even a zip line and rock-climbing wall.

 Grizzly Peak also includes Grizzly Peak Airfield (formerly Condor Flats) which feels like an aircraft landing strip from the 1950's.

 But the best part in my opinion is "Soarin' Over California" which is half movie, half ride.
 It's one of my favorites.
 Plus you get to be indoors most of the time you're waiting in line which is a nice break.
 Make sure everyone is at least 40" tall.